Defining Issues | December 2022

 • Do not provide the asset holder with enforceable rights to, or claims on, underlying goods, services or other assets

-• Reside or are created on a distributed ledger (i.e., blockchain)
+• Reside or are created on a distributed ledger based on blockchain technology

 • Are secured through cryptography